 The 80/20 rule of social media (inform and entertain 80% of the time, self-promote 20% of the time) exists for a reason: it draws people in and keeps them there.
 What’s your 80%?
 What can you offer the world that ISN’T your product or service—but relates to it?

 • Love interacting with your consumers and other brands, and want to get into real-time customer support?
-Twitter may be more your speed.
+X (Formerly Twitter) may be more your speed.

 • Are your stakeholders and brand leaders active in their field, in the business world, and in their community?
-Do they have a unique perspective?
-LinkedIn is a great place to share their insights, accomplishments, and food for thought.
+LinkedIn is the go-to platform for B2B marketing.
+A recent study by LinkedIn found that 59% of B2B marketers use LinkedIn to generate leads.

 Is my target demographic even on this platform?

-Only 7% of US adults over age 65 use Twitter—but 72% of teenagers use Instagram.1 Who are you trying to reach, and where do they go when they’re online?
+Only 7% of US adults over age 65 use X—but 72% of teenagers use Instagram.4 Who are you trying to reach, and where do they go when they’re online?
 Researching where your target demographic spends their time can help you decide what platform to pursue—and if you should pursue it at all.

 Do I have the resources?